Axect/Rustag/README.md

 ## Features

 - **Directory Bookmarking**: Assign custom aliases to your directories for easy organization.
-- **Fuzzy Search**: Easily find your bookmarks using a fuzzy search interface.
+- **Fuzzy Search**: Easily find your bookmarks using a fuzzy search interface with alias and path displayed together.
-- **Table Display**: View all bookmarks in a clean table format showing aliases and paths.
 - **Directory Navigation**: Open directories in terminal or file manager directly from the command line.

 ## Installation